cumulus13/pydebugger/README.md

 # pydebugger

-print objects stack info with colored.
+Print objects with inspection details and color.

 ## Installing